Claude Code YOLO Mode: Scripting Your Way Past the “Auto Mode Not Available” Wall

 #

-# Security note: in YOLO mode Claude can read/write/delete files
+# Security note: in YOLO mode Claude can read, write, and delete

-# and run shell commands without prompting you.
-Only use this when
+# files and run shell commands without prompting you.
+Only use

-# you trust what you're asking Claude to do.
+# this when you trust what you are asking Claude to do.

 # ============================================================